UFAW and Animal Welfare

 The Importance of Science to Animal Welfare

 Ensuring good welfare is about more than ensuring good health.
 Animal welfare is about the quality of animals' lives: their feelings.
-It is now widely agreed, although it was not always so, that many species are sentient - they have the capacity to feel pain and distress, they can suffer and, conversely, be aware of pleasant feelings - and that this matters morally.
+It is now widely agreed that many species are sentient - they have the capacity to feel pain and distress, they can suffer and, conversely, be aware of pleasant feelings.
 But how do we assess, from the animal's point of view, what matters to them and how much?

-UFAW promotes and supports a scientific approach aimed at finding ways to gain insight into what matters to animals, assessing their welfare and improving the quality of their lives through practical developments in all aspects of their care.
+UFAW promotes and supports science that can gain insight into what matters to animals, assessing their welfare, and improving the quality of their lives through practical developments in all aspects of their care.

 Change for the better depends on knowledge, understanding and practical solutions.
-UFAW believes that good science can inform, motivate and facilitate that change - whether through developments in legislation, professional 'best practice' or the actions of other organisations and individuals.
+Evidence from animal welfare science inform, motivate, and facilitate all aspects of improving animal welfare – through developments in legislation, professional 'best practice' or the actions of other organisations and individuals with whom UFAW collaborates.

 Animal Sentience and the 'Five Freedoms'